bglid/python-adaptive-filters/README.md

 ![Coverage Report](assets/images/coverage.svg)

-*NOTE Project is still in progress, currently only LMS filter is working.*
+*NOTE Project is still in progress, currently only LMS, NLMS, and RLS filters are implemented.*

 </div>

 ## LMS, RLS, NLMS, FX_LMS, APA, and Frequency Domain Adaptive filters for Adaptive Noise Cancelling.

 * ###### Python prototype used as a proof of concept to benchmark performance of different filter algorithms on noisy speech.
-Part of a larger project to implement embedded adaptive filters using C++.**
+Part of a project to implement embedded adaptive filters using C++.

  - - -
 ## 🛡 License